 Higher is the amount of cover; more is the premium without any adjustment in other aspects of the insurance coverage.

-While purchasing insurance for any purpose, you get an option if you want to pay a fixed premium till the end of policy period or you want to pay flexibly.
+While purchasing insurance for any purpose, you get an option if you want to pay a fixed premium till the end of the policy period or if you want to pay flexibly.
 Thus, the following are the two types of insurance premiums:

 Level Premium is the simplest form of premium in which a policyholder makes fixed payments till the end of the policy maturity period.